IBS (Irritable Bowel Syndrome) Treatment Online

 What is IBS?

 Irritable bowel syndrome (IBS) is a common condition that affects the digestive system.
-Symptoms typically include abdominal pain, bloating, and changes in bowel habit — diarrhoea, constipation, or both.
+Symptoms typically include abdominal pain, bloating, and changes in bowel habit, such as diarrhoea, constipation, or both.
 IBS is a functional disorder, meaning the gut is sensitive and behaves abnormally without visible damage on routine investigations.

 Symptoms vary between people and may be triggered by specific foods, stress, or hormonal changes.
 Diagnosis is made clinically after other conditions (such as coeliac disease, inflammatory bowel disease, or infection) have been considered.